No4l/MyTools/usefulMessage/readme.md

-  asdomain test.baidu.com,ADD SUBDOMAIN INFO usdomain test.baidu.com,UPDATE SUBDOMAIN INFO use baidu.com,CHOOSE,ONE DOMAIN FOR LATER OPERATE show domain/subdomain,SHOW ALL DOMAINS OR ALL SUBDOMAIN ABOUT THE SELECTED DOMAIN help,SEE THE MESSAGE exit,EXIT
+  asdomain test.baidu.com,ADD SUBDOMAIN INFO usdomain test.baidu.com,UPDATE SUBDOMAIN INFO use baidu.com,CHOOSE,ONE DOMAIN FOR LATER OPERATE webtitle,GET THE SUBDOMAIN WEBTITLE show domains/subdomains,SHOW ALL DOMAINS OR ALL SUBDOMAIN ABOUT THE SELECTED DOMAIN help,SEE THE MESSAGE exit,EXIT
 ```